Chesapeake Bay Cruise With American

 My Final Two Cents

-I’ve taken three American cruises to date, with a fourth planned for next month (the Great Lakes from Buffalo to Oswego, NY), and this one was my favorite so far.
+I’ve taken three American cruises to date, with a fourth planned for next month (the Great Lakes from Buffalo to Oswego, NY).
+The Chesapeake Bay itinerary was my favorite so far.
 High praise, as all three were quality small-ship cruise experiences.
 My Coastal Maine comes in a close second.

 An enthusiastic crew member aboard the Chesapeake Bay Cruise With American Cruise Lines